jayden11/QuantEcon.site/econometric_society_workshop.rst

 1. Open a terminal (OS X / Linux) or command line window (Windows)
 2. Type **julia** at the prompt

-Once you see a Julia prompt you will want to install IJulia which will allow you to use Julia in Jupyter Notebooks.
+Once you see a Julia prompt you will want to install the IJulia package which will allow you to use Julia in Jupyter Notebooks.

 1. Pkg.add("IJulia")
 2. using IJulia